 100 years ago standardization in products was not only the norm it was celebrated.
 The days of the hand crafted products were numbered.
 Not long afterwards craftsman soon began to disappear.
 Only the best craftsmen survived.
+The rich became the only customers available.
+These craftsmen only survived if they found a rich clientele who appreciated and was will to spend extra on customization.
+Today things have changed.
+The internet generations expect customized services and products.
+Modern network architecture allows us to have customized information, customized services and customized products.

 Imagine the Swiss army knife.
 The Knife is the ultimate in standardization and product diversity.
 In the 50’s and 60’s products were designed with lots of features to appeal to the most people.
 Nobody was expected to use all the features, but one feature was enough to sell the product.
 So a Swiss army knife with scissors, saws, magnifying glass, a toothpick and a knife blade sold more knives when more options were offered.
 Nobody was completely satisfied.
 Food became blander, clothing was mass produced for the rack and automobiles in multiple colors were exotic.